Skip to main content

 Suggested remedy

-1. Activate debug logs in the configuration file of the collector as follows:
+1. Activate debug logs in the collector's configuration

 service: